semaphoreci/docs/docs/programming-languages/php.md

 Semaphore uses [phpbrew](https://github.com/phpbrew/phpbrew) to manage PHP versions.
 Any version installable with `phpbrew` is supported on Semaphore.
 Version 7.2 is pre-installed.
-You can install and switch versions using `phpbrew` or `sem-version`.
-Here are a few examples:
+You can install and switch versions using `sem-version`.
+Here is an exmaple:

 ``` yaml
 blocks: